LatentSB/LatentSB/README.md

 ![example](figures/example.png)

+> Question: Why are the results slightly different from the overview figure?
+>
+> Answer: The overview results are taken from the middle of a for-loop, whereas this example is based on a single execution

 ### Textual Inversion
 This paper assume the unsupervised setting, indicating paired dataset and text description for each domain are not given.
 Thus, we optimize text embedding for each domain to compute source and target predictors.